pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 ### User Manager

 The UserManager handles users/roles for the application.
-It is a very simple view of the underlying user management system that only provides two methods :
+It is a very simple abstraction of the underlying user management system that only provides two methods :

 * get the roles for a username : allows Woko to lookup facets for the user's roles
 * authenticate a user

-Woko ships with in-memory, container and hibernate enabled `UserManager`s.
+Woko ships with container-auth (BASIC and FORM-based) `UserManager`s.
+It also includes a HibernateUserManager that allows to store user data into Hibernate.
 The contract is defined by interface `woko.users.UserManager`.

 ### Username Resolution Strategy

 This component allows for pluggable authentication and user session management.
-It allows to change the way Woko retrieves the current username.
+It allows to change the way Woko retrieves the current username for a given http request.

 For example, when using container authentication, it gets the username by calling `request.getRemoteUser()`, as per the servlet spec.
 Other implementations can use the http session, cookies, mocks for tests, or whatever else.